-This document specifies the AV/C protocol used for controlling consumer audio/video (AV/C) devices on a 1394 bus, describes the AV/C unit and subunit model, and defines common unit and subunit commands that are addressed using that model.
+This document specifies the AV/C protocol used for controlling consumer audio/video (AV/C) devices on not only a 1394 bus but also on other bus(es), describes the AV/C unit and subunit model, and defines common unit and subunit commands that are addressed using that model.
 This document also serves as a baseline for other AV/C subunit type and other unit specifications.
 A unit specification is one that defines functionality of a unit as a whole.
 For example, references [R12] and [R15] are unit specifications that define making connections among units and subunits.